ScottCElson21/Week-4/Notes.md

     Example or zeroing in on a particular indivudual to nget more minute context Horrific military campaigns against Indigenous peoples
-    A Scotsman Mcgillvary given prominence in the text
+    A Scotsman Mcgillvary given prominence in the text Very much over my head with embedding the voyant iframe Will leave link in as is and move on
+ I'm going to attempt to move on to next week, feel like I've totally hit a wall here and I'm rapidly running out of time (my own fault)